HELVE/helve.github.io/README.md

 ![](https://user-images.githubusercontent.com/2768053/45264520-3d0c7a00-b43e-11e8-899c-790441ae68eb.png)

-# HELVE microOS | Personal Organization MicroOS
+# HELVE | Personal Organization Micro webOS

-**HELVE** is a Personal Organization MicroOS (POMOS Shell).
-It is designed to track, maintain creative project database and analyse behavioral productivity of the user.
+**HELVE** is a website-based personal organization microOS (POMOS Shell).
+Its purpose is to track, maintain and analyse behavioral productivity of the user while establishing creative project databases available for public and private access alike.
 It contains sub-shells that act as system functionalities.

 Shells
 ----------